Philippines CR1 and IR1 Spouse Visa Guide

 Shortly, after arrival at the consulate your Spouse is greeted by a local Filipino clerk, and asked to show all of the documents that the consulate expected to be presented for your case.

-The clerk will go over each item on his or her checklist, ticking off that your
+The clerk will go over each item on his or her checklist, ticking off that your Spouse has brought the needed documents.

 It is critical that your partner be well prepared and has brought EVERYTHING that is required.

-or if allowed to proceed, might add months of additional delay till the visa is issued.
+Failure to bring even one item might cause the interview to be canceled, or if allowed to proceed, might add months of additional delay till the visa is issued.

 Because this is so critical, and with proper planning it is so easy to avoid problems, we at VisaCoach prepare for you a personalized precise checklist on what must be brought to the consulate without fail for your case.
 We prepare this checklist using our knowledge of your background and situation combined with our previous experience working with the consulate, knowing what they want and what they don’t want.

-American consular officer, it is no longer the local hires.
-This officer will be
+Finally comes the actual interview.
+This is when your Spouse meets with an American consular officer, it is no longer the local hires.
+This officer will be making the final decision on your case.

 This is the BIG event.